-We have to get it right!!!
+In other words, we have to get it right!Types of testing

-Types of testing

 Functional: Does it do what it is supposed to do?
 Does it meet requirements?
 Does it work correctly on all possible inputs?

 Non-Functional: How does it perform on various inputs?
 Does it scale?
 How usable is it?
 How does it behave under heavy use/load?